Khazoda/khazoda.com/src/lib/mod_descriptions/basicweapons.md

 ```
 Unfortunately I don't have the time to backport Basic Weapons to earlier versions.
-The mod will however support each new major version of Minecraft.
+The mod will however support new 'major' versions of Minecraft.
 ```

+##### Check [This handy table](https://www.khazoda.com/versions) to see what I count as a 'major' version

 **I found a bug / my game crashed**

 ```
-If you find any problems with Basic Weapons, please feel encouraged
-to create an issue on the GitHub repository issue tracker.
+If you find any problems with Basic Weapons, please feel encouraged to create an issue on the GitHub repository issue tracker.
 Bug reports are incredibly helpful, and help make Basic Weapons the best it can be.
 ```